 You’ve figured out a better way to do something.
 Capitalistic societies are cool in the sense that if you have an idea that can improve life in some fashion, you can probably do well financially.
 Thus, if you have a concept or product that will truly change the way things are done (e.g. powering cars off water vs. gasoline); you should by all means go for it.

 You want to make a difference in society.
 This world is full of individuals and companies that just want to make a quick buck.
 The ones that are truly great are those that want to make things better.
 Back in the day Ben & Jerry’s was one of the pioneers of the now common “Corporate Responsibility” movement.
-But some companies such as One Laptop Per Child (see them in this article) take it a step further in trying to improve situations, people, socioeconomic groups and the like.
+But some companies such as One Laptop Per Child take it a step further in trying to improve situations, people, socioeconomic groups and the like.
 So if you are trying to make things better and you can make a little coin in the process, by all means be our guest.

 You just can’t live your life any other way.
 Sometimes you will hear people say that they weren’t meant to go to college, or work inside an office, or work for someone else.
 If you truly thrive in working in an entrepreneurial environment, then it’s probably best that you become one.
 Yet, the keyword here is thrive.
 Whenever you find a situation that lets you be the best that you can be, you should embrace it.
 Whether it’s your job, hobbies or love interest; when you find something that fits perfectly, don’t attempt to resist it.
 Often times, you will regret it if you do.